wp-plugins/download-attachments/readme.txt

 == Description ==

 [Download Attachments](http://www.dfactory.eu/plugins/download-attachments/) is a new approach to managing downloads in WordPress.
-Instead of bloated interface it enables a simple, drag & drop and AJAX driven metabox where you can insert and manage your Media Library files and automatically or manually display them after, before or inside posts content.
+Instead of bloated interface it enables simple, drag & drop and AJAX driven metabox where you can insert and manage your Media Library files and automatically or manually display them after, before or inside posts content.

 For more information, check out plugin page at [dFactory](http://www.dfactory.eu/) site.